Soldier Boy: The Boys (2019–present)

-In the 2022 third season of the television series adaptation, Jensen Ackles portrays a composite character based of the various comic book characters known as Soldier Boy, created by Nazi defector Frederick Vought during World War II in 1944, via injections of Compound V into a normal soldier.
-After being mentioned by Stan Edgar in the 2020 second season as an early test subject for Compound V, represented via a statue, Soldier Boy is said by Marvin T. "MM" Milk in the third season to be responsible for killing his grandfather whilst thwarting a carjacking, motivating his father's decision to "work himself to death" as a lawyer attempting to bring down Vought, and causing MM's OCD.
+In the third season of the television series adaptation, Jensen Ackles portrays a composite character based on the various comic book characters known as Soldier Boy, created by Nazi defector Frederick Vought during World War II in 1944, via injections of Compound V into a normal soldier.
+After being mentioned by Stan Edgar in the 2020 second season as an early test subject for Compound V, represented via a statue, Soldier Boy is said by Marvin T. "MM" Milk in the third season to be responsible for killing his grandfather whilst thwarting a carjacking, motivating his father's decision to "work himself to death" as a lawyer attempting to bring down Vought and causing MM's Obsessive Compulsive Disorder.
 Soldier Boy was said to have been killed while preventing a nuclear meltdown during the Cold War.
-Believing this story to be false, upon learning of the location of a Russian superweapon known as B.C.L.
+Believing this story to be false and upon learning of the location of a Russian superweapon known as B.C.L.
 RED said to have actually killed Soldier Boy, Queen Maeve sends Billy Butcher to verify whether it did or not and then retrieve it, both hoping to potentially use the weapon to kill Homelander, the unstable leader of the Seven, due to Vought having equated him and Soldier Boy to have been on a similar to equal power level.

-Interrogating and killing Soldier Boy's former sidekick Gunpowder after injecting himself with "V-24" given to him by Maeve, giving himself temporary superpowers, Butcher learns that Soldier Boy was actually killed during a joint black ops mission between his Supe team Payback and the CIA in Nicaragua in 1984, working against the Sandinistas, under the supervision of Butcher's own mentor, Grace Mallory.
-Confronting Mallory, Butcher learns that the vast majority of her men had been massacred by Russian and Nicaraguan troops in an ambush in 1984, and that while she did see Soldier Boy fight off several soldiers in the subsequent battle, she had been knocked out while avoiding friendly fire from Gunpowder, and only learned of Soldier Boy's death upon her awakening, caused by an unknown "superweapon" (B.C.L.
-RED), witnessed by his then-girlfriend the Crimson Countess.
-Not wanting it publicly known that the Russian government had the capability of killing Supes, the then-President, Ronald Reagan, had ordered the incident to be covered up, with Vought receiving full immunity.
-Unbeknownst to most people, Stan Edgar had organized the incident to get rid of Soldier Boy by allowing Noir and Payback to turn against him in revenge for his physical and mental abuse of his team members.
-The team managed to knock him out and leave him for the Russians, but not without Soldier Boy inflicting horrific burns and significant brain trauma upon Noir in retaliation.
+Interrogating and killing Soldier Boy's former sidekick Gunpowder after injecting himself with "V-24" (a temporary variant of Compound V) given to him by Maeve, giving himself temporary superpowers, Butcher learns that Soldier Boy was actually killed during a joint black ops mission between his Supe team Payback and the CIA in Nicaragua in 1984, working against the Sandinistas, under the supervision of Butcher's own mentor Grace Mallory.
+Confronting Mallory, Butcher learns that the vast majority of her men had been massacred by Russian and Nicaraguan troops in an ambush in 1984 and that while she did see Soldier Boy fight off several soldiers in the subsequent battle, she had been knocked out while avoiding friendly fire from Gunpowder and only learned of Soldier Boy's death upon her awakening caused by an unknown "superweapon" (B.C.L.
+RED), witnessed by his then-girlfriend Crimson Countess.

+Not wanting it publicly known that the Russian government had the capability of killing Supes, President Ronald Reagan had ordered the incident to be covered up with Vought receiving full immunity.
+In reality, Stan Edgar had orchestrated the whole incident to get rid of Soldier Boy by allowing Payback to betray him as revenge for the physical and mental abuse he had inflicted upon them, with the intention of replacing him with Homelander.
+The team managed to incapacitate Soldier Boy with novichok, but not before he burned Black Noir's face and bludgeoned him repeatedly in the head with his shield, leaving Noir with significant brain damage.